wi1dcard/blog/README.md

 # Wi1dcard's blog

-Hey, welcome to my technical blog.
-This repo stands for the source codes of it.
-You can view the rendered website at <https://wi1dcard.dev/>.
+Hello!
+Welcome to my technical blog.
+This repo hosted on [GitLab](https://gitlab.com/wi1dcard/blog) contains all the source codes of it.
+You can view the rendered website on <https://wi1dcard.dev/>.

 ## The Docker Image

-You can also view my blog with local service powered by Nginx in Docker:
+You can also start the local service powered by Nginx and Docker:

 ```bash
 docker run --rm -it -p 80:80 wi1dcard/blog
 ```

-The site would be available at <http://localhost/>.
+The site would be available on <http://localhost/>.

 ## Current Stack